 For investors or savers, your capital is made of all of your assets together.
 Capital is not your income, or the amount you have available to spend, rather it is a measure of your overall wealth.
 It includes your pension, any property you might own, as well as your savings and investments.

 The difference between cash and capital

-Whilst capital is a way of referring to money, there is a difference between capital and cash.
+While capital is a way of referring to money, there is a clear difference between capital and cash.
 Cash is the money you have available at a moment’s notice; it is what you use to buy coffee or the morning newspaper.
 This spending money is not something that will help you in the long-term, it caters for your day-to-day needs but is unlikely to appreciate in the future.